pH-7/GoodJsCode/readme.md

 return false;
 ```

-On this example, we can noticed how we could remove the complicated nested conditionals thanks to exiting the function as early as possible with the `return` statement.
+On this example, we can notice how we could remove the complicated nested conditionals thanks to exiting the function as early as possible with the `return` statement.

 **[⬆️ Back to top](#-table-of-contents)**